jhln/agentify-components/README.md

 1. **Register component metadata** - Define what a component does and how it behaves
 2. **Provide a standardized schema** - Create consistent metadata structures for different component types
-3. **Generate configuration files** - Create MCP (Mission Control Protocol) configurations at build time
+3. **Generate configuration files** - Create an MCP server at build time

 > 🚀 **Note:** This framework focuses on *component metadata* rather than behavior modification.
 It makes your components "self-describing" to AI systems without changing their functionality.